DaftMonk/angular-tour/README.md

-      placement        : 'top',                  // default placement relative to target. 'top', 'right', 'left', 'bottom' animation        : true,                   // if tips fade in nextLabel        : 'Next',                 // default text in the next tip button scrollSpeed      : 500,                    // page scrolling speed in milliseconds offset           : 28                      // how many pixels offset the tip is from the target }
+      placement        : 'top',                  // default placement relative to target. 'top', 'right', 'left', 'bottom' animation        : true,                   // if tips fade in nextLabel        : 'Next',                 // default text in the next tip button scrolling        : true,                   // if page scrolls to next tip scrollSpeed      : 500,                    // page scrolling speed in milliseconds offset           : 28                      // how many pixels offset the tip is from the target }